ishaanshah/risltc/README.md

 This renderer is based upon the [vulkan_renderer](https://github.com/MomentsInGraphics/vulkan_renderer) written by [Christoph Peters](https://momentsingraphics.de).
-It contains the implementation for the paper "Combining Resampled Importance and wrojected Solid Angle Samplings for Many Area Light Rendering" The renderer is written in C using Vulkan.
+It contains the implementation for the paper "Combining Resampled Importance and projected Solid Angle Samplings for Many Area Light Rendering" The renderer is written in C using Vulkan.
 For more information see: https://ishaanshah.github.io/risltc and https://momentsingraphics.de/ToyRendererOverview.html